-The exceptional geographical setting, a mild climate and the wealth of terrestrial and maritime resources, made this the ideal place to settle.
-The archaeological complex is called the Malaga Prehistoric Park and is a visit that should not be missed when in the area.
+The privileged geographical enclave, the excellent climate and the wealth of land and sea resources make this area an ideal place for a visit.
+This archaeological complex is called Malaga Prehistoric Park, and it's a can't-miss stop on your visit to the area.

 Parking and transport